chiedo/minimal-jsdoc/README.md

 Currently, I need to fix a bug where index.html is blank.
 For now, you will need to visit YOURNAMESPACE.html for your documentation.

+This is still a beta and hasn't been heavily field tested.

 Usage
 ---